levante-framework/levante_translations/README.md

 Batch/Shell files call generate_speech.py with the appropriate language code and voice.

-(CURRENTLY only PlayHt is supported.
-We'll add ElevenLabs if we decide we want to use any of their voices)
+(CURRENTLY PlayHt v2 and ElevenLabs are supported.)

 _generate_speech.py_ compares the desired text with its persistent cache of what it has already generated audio for.
 If a string is new or changed, it is placed in